Health care systems by country: Malaysia

 Health care in Malaysia is divided into private and public sectors.
 Doctors are required to undergo a 2-year internship and perform 3 years of service with public hospitals throughout the nation, ensuring adequate coverage of medical needs for the general population.
 Foreign doctors are encouraged to apply for employment in Malaysia, especially if they are qualified to a higher level.

 Malaysian society places importance on the expansion and development of health care, putting 5% of the government social sector development budget into public health care – an increase of more than 47% over the previous figure.
 This has meant an overall increase of more than RM 2 billion.
-With a rising and ageing population, the Government wishes to improve in many areas including the refurbishment of existing hospitals, building and equipping new hospitals, expansion of the number of polyclinics, and improvements in training and expansion of telehealth.
+With a rising and ageing population, the government wishes to improve in many areas including the refurbishment of existing hospitals, building and equipping new hospitals, expansion of the number of polyclinics, and improvements in training and expansion of telehealth.
 Over the last couple of years they have increased their efforts to overhaul the systems and attract more foreign investment.

 There is still a shortage in the medical workforce, especially of highly trained specialists.
 As a result, certain medical care and treatment is available only in large cities.
 Recent efforts to bring many facilities to other towns have been hampered by lack of expertise to run the available equipment made ready by investments.

 The majority of private hospital facilities are in urban areas and, unlike many of the public hospitals, are equipped with the latest diagnostic and imaging facilities.

 North Korea

 North Korea has a national medical service and health insurance system.
 As of 2000, some 99 percent of the population had access to sanitation, and 100 percent had access to water, but water was not always potable.
 Medical treatment is paid for by the state.
 In the past, there reportedly has been one doctor for every 700 inhabitants and one hospital bed for every 350 inhabitants.
 Health expenditures in 2001 were 2.5 percent of gross domestic product, and 73 percent of health expenditures were made in the public sector.
 There were no reported human immuno-deficiency virus/acquired immune deficiency syndrome (HIV/AIDS) cases as of 2007.
-However, it is estimated that between 500,000 and 3 million people died from famine in the 1990s, and a 1998 United Nations (UN) World Food Program report revealed that 60 percent of children suffered from malnutrition, and 16 percent were acutely malnourished.
+However, it is estimated that between 500,000 and 3 million people died from famine in the 1990s, and a 1998 United Nations (UN) World Food Programme report revealed that 60 percent of children suffered from malnutrition, and 16 percent were acutely malnourished.
 UN statistics for the period 1999–2001 reveal that North Korea's daily per capita food supply was one of the lowest in Asia, exceeding only that of Cambodia, Laos, and Tajikistan, and one of the lowest worldwide.
 Because of continuing economic problems, food shortages and chronic malnutrition prevail in the 2000s.